-The headline reason is reliability.
-The Costa Blanca runs playable golf weather from October through to May, with the shoulder months either side of summer giving you firm fairways without the August heat that turns a round into an endurance test.
-Most groups target late autumn or early spring, which is also when green fees sit below their winter-sun premium.
+The deciding factor for most groups is reliability.
+Golf plays well here from October through to May, and the shoulder months either side of summer give you firm fairways without the August heat that turns a round into an endurance test.
+August is playable but hot enough that most groups avoid it, and midsummer tee times often get pushed to early morning to dodge the peak.

-The Costa Blanca splits broadly into golf first championship layouts and resort style courses that suit mixed ability groups who want a relaxed round and a pool afterwards.
-Matching the course to your group's standard and pace matters more than chasing a name, and it is the single most common thing our team corrects on the phone.
+The Costa Blanca splits broadly into golf-first championship layouts and relaxed resort-style courses.
+Matching a course to your group's standard and pace matters more than chasing a name, and it is the single most common thing our team corrects on the phone.
+Every operator will tell you each course is superb; what a mixed group actually needs is honest guidance on which round rewards low handicappers and which one keeps a society day moving.

 | Course | Style | Best suited to |